-A recent report produced by Sao Paulo Tech found that the state of Sao Paulo concentrated about 83% of all national investment in tech-based startups in the past few months, 112 with over 3,300 startups and over 25 incubators.
-113 Additionally, Sao Paulo is such a significant hub that it attracted more funding than entire countries in the region; in the same period, Sao Paulo attracted more investment in their tech startup ecosystem than Chile, Colombia, Argentina and Mexico.
+A recent report produced by Sao Paulo Tech found that the state of Sao Paulo concentrated about 83% of all national investment in tech-based startups in the past few months, with over 3,300 startups and over 25 incubators.
+Additionally, Sao Paulo is such a significant hub that it attracted more funding than entire countries in the region; in the same period, Sao Paulo attracted more investment in their tech startup ecosystem than Chile, Colombia, Argentina and Mexico.
 In addition to Sao Paulo, Santa Catarina, Minas Gerais, Rio de Janeiro, Parana, Rio Grande do Sul, Pernambuco, Bahia and Distrito Federal are noted innovation hubs, with far fewer startups, incubators, accelerators and higher education institutions than Sao Paulo, however.

 As noted by the 2019 Doing Business Report (which gauges how easy it is to start a new business in a country), Brazil is below the Latin American and Caribbean average, ranking in 124th position.
-He World Economic Forum notes that Brazil has improved offline barriers to innovation, from digitizing business creation with an online portal to grant commercial licenses, new obstacles have emerged: for instance, transferring business ownership became comparably more challenging and more tax burdensome, and the opening hours of the business registration agency were limited.
-Deloitte's research agrees paulo-startup-investment-digital-citizen-services-increase-surveillance-gets-challenged/#6dc5c3573928.
+While the World Economic Forum notes that Brazil has improved offline barriers to innovation, from digitizing business creation with an online portal to grant commercial licenses, new obstacles have emerged: for instance, transferring business ownership became comparably more challenging and more tax burdensome, and the opening hours of the business registration agency were limited.
+Deloitte's research agrees that "despite the initiatives to reduce bureaucracy, there are still barriers to start a new business in the country."